yconst/YCML/README.md

 Where applicable, regularized versions of the algrithms have been implemented.

-More algorithms soon to follow.
+YCML also contains some optimization algorithms as support for deriving predictive models, although they can be used for any kind of problem:

+- Gradient Descent (Single-Objective, Unconstrained)
+- RProp Gradient Descent (Single-Objective, Unconstrained)
+- NSGA-II (Multi-Objective, Constrained) [7]

 ##Features

+###Learning

 - Embedded model input/output normalization facility.
 - Generic Supervised Learning base class that can accommodate a variety of algorithms.
+- Powerful and modular Backprop class, that can be configured for stochastic GD.
 - Powerful Dataframe class, with numerous editing functions, that can be converted to/from Matrix.

+###Optimization

+- Separate optimization routines for single- and multi-objective problems.
+- Surrogate class that exposes a predictive model as an objective function, useful for optimization.

+###Other

 - Based on [YCMatrix](https://github.com/yconst/YCMatrix), a matrix library that makes use of the Accelerate Framework for improved performance.
+- NSArray category for basic statistics (mean, median, quartiles, min and max, variance, sd etc.)

 ##Getting started

 Import the project in your workspace by dragging the .xcodeproj file.
 YCML depends on YCMatrix.
-Since version 0.2.0, YCML includes YCMatrix as a separate target (including copies of YCMatrix files), and as such does away with Git submodules.
+Since version 0.2.0, YCML includes YCMatrix as a separate target (including copies of YCMatrix files), so you practically don't need to include anything apart from the framework itself.

 Cocoapods support might come at a later time.